 Germany is a country in the center of Europe about 500 hundred miles from top to bottom and less than that wide.
 So not really that big of a place, but further than I can walk.
 So how do we get around here?
 Here is an overview of transport that I use on a regular basis.

-Going long distances inside of Germany, the train system is the first choice.
+Traveling inside Germany, the train system is the first choice.
 This is kind of the pinnacle of the German mindset.
 Knowing that a specific train will travel a specific route regularly at the same time every day.
 It is expected and safe.
 In the reality, there are delays.
 Don’t let a grumbling commuter sway you to think that a 7 minute delay means the downfall of the state.
 It is better than elsewhere.

 When I need to go anywhere outside of Freiburg, I definitely take the train.
 I look forward to it in fact.
 Frankfurt airport even has a train station in the airport, so train to the plane is possible there.
 The downfall a bit for us here is that Freiburg is down in one corner, so to get pretty much anywhere is a long trip.